alianse777/darknet-sys-rust/README.md

 - Building from source (default)
 - Runtime linking

-By default, it builds the darknet as a static library from submodule if there is no additional environment variables and features.
+By default, it builds the darknet from submodule if there is no additional environment variables and features.
-If you want to use dynamic linking, enable 'link-dynamic' feature.

 ### Method 1: Build from source